 To dispose of items not collected by your household refuse and recycling collections, the following options are available:

-- Personally delivering waste to Hampshire County Council’s waste recycling centres – some items may be charged for.
+- Taking your waste to Hampshire County Council’s waste recycling centres.

 - Paying for an approved licensed waste carrier and signing a waste transfer note handing over responsibility to them.

 How do I know a waste carrier is legitimate?

 It is most important to ensure your waste is disposed of correctly.
 By law, you are personally responsible for ensuring the safe and correct disposal of your unwanted items, even if you have paid someone else to do it.
 If your waste is found dumped illegally you could be fined.